cdapio/cdap/cdap-docs/integrations/source/cask-market/custom.rst

 path structure.

-One possible setup is to keep your packages in a source control repository whose directory structure matches the one required by the Market.
+One possible setup is to keep your packages in a source control repository whose directory structure matches the one required by the market.
 The repository can be checked out onto one or more machines, with an Apache server configured to serve content from that directory.
 A tool can be run to create the catalog file from all the package specifications, and to create all the signature files.

-Another possible setup is to serve the market catalog and packages from S3.
+Another possible setup is to serve the market catalog and packages from Amazon S3.